 The PCC MLT Program is known for graduating highly competent laboratory professionals who also have an extraordinary success rate on national board examinations.

 In the last 4 years alone, ASCP Certification Exam scores have shown the following:

 - 100% of graduates that applied for certification passed the examination on the first attempt

-- MLT Program mean scores are higher than national averages and are within the top 5% in the nation
+- MLT Program mean scores were higher than national averages

-MLT Department Surveys conducted approximately 9 months after graduation indicate that the employment placement for our graduates has been very promising.
-On average, in past years (2009-2011), 25% of graduates had a job offer within 1 month of graduating, 75% within 3 months and 96% within 6 months.
+MLT Department Surveys conducted after graduation indicate that the employment placement for our graduates has been very successful.
+Of the graduates that answer the surveys in past years (2014-2016): 43% graduates had a job offer within 1 month of graduation; 68% within 6 months and 79% within 9 months.

 - The admissions form will ask you what you plan to study.
 Since this is a restricted entry program, you should choose Associate of General Studies for now.
 Your major will be changed once you've applied and been accepted into the program.

 - Plan how you'll pay for college